RenYurui/Global-Flow-Local-Attention/README.md

 # Global-Flow-Local-Attention

-The source code for our paper "[Deep Image Spatial Transformation for Person Image Generation](https://arxiv.org/abs/2003.00696)" (to appear in CVPR2020)
+The source code for our paper "[Deep Image Spatial Transformation for Person Image Generation](https://arxiv.org/abs/2003.00696)" (CVPR2020)

 We propose a Global-Flow Local-Attention Model for deep image spatial transformation.
 Our model can be ﬂexibly applied to tasks such as: